 Projected Flying Costs

-Exceptions can be made if any of the following situations apply and are adequately explained in the Employee Reimbursement system.
+Exceptions can be made if any of the following situations apply and are adequately explained on the travel reimbursement.

 - The traveler was on an extended trip (e.g., > 30 days) that made it more economical to have a personal car than a rental car.

 - Multiple people were traveling in the car, thereby making it more economical than purchasing multiple air tickets.